gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 - Compensating Security Control : This control does not prevent an attack but does restore from attack using other means
 - Responsibility matrix : A cloud responsibility matrix is usually published by the provider to document the responsibilities for all cloud-based services.
 - Playbook : A playbook provides conditional steps to follow when managing an organization's processes and procedures.
+*Well from time to time, you can see my thoughts pouring here or just raw opinions.
+Well its my dam blog, I can write what ever tf I want but I do make sure the information I write here are accurate because I am also studying from them for this dam exam ...*
 - Instant messaging : Instant messaging is commonly used as an attack vector, and one way to help protect against malicious links delivered by instant messaging is a host-based firewall.
 - Web Application Firewall (WAF) : Protects against web application attacks like XSS, SQL Injection
 - Content Delivery Network (CDN) : Helps to distribute and absorb large volume of traffic (DDOS attack),  mitigating its impact  and keeping web server available to legitimate users.